brunomc-eco/paracambi-sandflies/README.md

-# paracambi-sandflies
+# Spatial distribution and effects of land use and cover on cutaneous leishmaniasis vectors in the municipality of Paracambi, Rio de Janeiro, Brazil

-Spatial analysis of distribution of leishmaniasis vectors fom Paracambi, Rio de Janeiro, Brazil
+Spatial data analysis for manuscript Santos et al. (in preparation)